goofyahead/RestWithNode/README.md

 RestWithNode
 ============

-a test project with node.js + express + mongoDB for a REST service.
+A project with node.js + express + mongoDB for a REST service.
+A project using backbone + require + bootstrap + underscore on the client side.